 A. You are responsible for monitoring the amount deposited into your HSA each calendar year.
 Keep in mind that if your employer contributes funds, those also count toward the maximum.
 If you exceed the maximum contribution limit, there is a penalty imposed by the IRS.

 If you do make excess contributions, you can prevent being penalized by completing an Excess Contribution and Deposit Correction Request Form to have excess funds returned to you.

 Sign in to your account online and click on the Help & Tools menu dropdown and select Forms & Documents.
 Scroll down to HSA Forms to download the Excess Contribution and Deposit Correction Request Form to request an excess contribution refund or a correction to a contribution.

 Q. Where can I find my state tax information?

 A. Each state can decide to follow the federal tax guidelines for HSAs or establish its own.
-Please consult a tax advisor regarding your state’s rules or visit your state’s Department of Revenue office for more information.
+State law is subject to change, for up to date information please consult a tax advisor regarding your state’s rules or visit your state’s Department of Revenue office for more information.

-Eligible HSA contributions are not taxed by these states:
+Eligible HSA contributions and earnings may be taxed by these states: